Written by Karan French

 Dry matter label analysis reveals a dry recipe containing 41.3% protein, 39.1% fat and 11.6% carbohydrates . . . with a fat-to-protein ratio of 95%.

-Vital Essentials Mini Nibs freeze-dried raw cat food is high in protein and essential fatty acids.
+Vital Essentials Mini Nibs cat food is high in protein and essential fatty acids.
 Freeze-dried ingredients can be considered nutritionally superior to meat meals due to the gentleness of the process used to create them.

 Main Ingredients Beef, chicken, beef liver, beef kidney, herring oil